 - Changes in weight

 Think about the changes you could make in the workplace to relieve the stress on the employee.
-For example, if they are dealing with a heavy workload you could look into slimming down your workflow process or implement a document management system where employees can keep track of their workload easily.
-If there is an issue with poor work/life balance within your organisation encourage employees to take time away from work; workplace burnout is becoming increasingly common with a 24% increase in 2020.
+For example, if they are dealing with a heavy workload you could slim down your workflow process or implement a document management system where employees can keep track of their workload.

 Anxiety presents itself in similar ways to stress and is very common in the workplace.
-Work anxiety can have extremely negative effects on an employee and an organisation.
 If you suspect someone in your workplace might be dealing with anxiety, make sure you tackle the problem as soon as possible.

 Symptoms of workplace anxiety include:

 - Trouble sleeping

 - Excessive worrying

 - Bad memory